msaraiva/alpine-erlang/README.md

 ## <a name="contributing"></a> Contributing

-I'll definitely need help to keep this project alive, so contributions are more than welcome.
+Contributions are more than welcome.
 There're a lot of ways to contribute:

 - Compiling and testing other projects based on Erlang
 - Maintaining packages or creating new ones